 - Resident landlords where lodgers are living with the landlord in his/her principal or only home under tenancy or occupancy arrangements.
 Any resident with three lodgers requires a House in Multiple Occupation licence from the Local Authority.
 Please contact this office for further details.

 - Transitory ownership, where ownership of the house is short-term and part of a transitory process.
-This includes properties held by a lender regulated by the Financial Services Authority as a result of repossession to realise a debt, or properties held by an executor for up to 6 months, dealing with a deceased person’s estate.
+This includes properties held by a lender regulated by the Financial Services Authority as a result of repossession to realise a debt, or properties held by an executor for up to 6 months, dealing with a deceased person’s estate after 6 months then registration will be required.

-- Held by an executor for a period less than 6 months
+- Held by an executor for a period less than 6 months.
+After 6 months then registration will be required.

-- Possessed by a heritable creditor for a period less than 6 months
+- Possessed by a heritable creditor for a period less than 6 months.
+After 6 months then registration will be required.

 - Owned by a person acting as an insolvency practitioner for a period less than 6 months, unless the appointment is made by the Accountant in Bankruptcy.
 In that case, crown immunity applies and there is a permanent exemption from registration.